Robert Wilson Kennerly: Community leader

 As a community leader, Kennerly was one of the founders of the Southern Arizona Bank of Yuma, and he served on the Board of the Yuma County Chamber of Commerce.
 He was the first President of Caballeros de Yuma and served as the Publicity Director for the Yuma Chapter of the NAACP of which he is a lifetime member.
 He was also a charter member and President of both the Sunrise Optimist Club and the Fort Yuma Rotary Club, Board member of the Yuma Golf and Country Club, and founder, charter President and long-time Board member of the Yuma Boys Club.

-Family
+Personal life and death

-Kennerly is the son of Samuel Wilson Kennerly of Harrington, Delaware, and Margaret Claire Kelly of North Attleborough, Massachusetts.
+Robert Wilson Kennerly was the son of Samuel Wilson Kennerly of Harrington, Delaware, and Margaret Claire Kelly of North Attleborough, Massachusetts.
 In 1946, he moved to Arizona where, in 1948, he married Jeannette Wade.
 Together, they had four daughters, Robin, Kathryn, Carol and Bunny.

+Robert Wilson Kennerly died in Yuma on August 20, 2013, at the age of 82.